Review – Equinox

 The story is Rated K.

-I like how it turned out, as it wove the themes of sacrifice and familial duty, crossing them with duties to Starfleet.
+So I like how it turned out, as it wove the themes of sacrifice and familial duty, crossing them with duties to Starfleet.
 It was a chance to fill in a few gaps left in Fortune, and to bring in the bench characters and give them great roles, people like Aidan, Chip, Deb, José, and Jennifer.
 The story acts as a bridge to the deeper future and continues the process of tying In Between Days to the Times of the HG Wells.
-I think it fulfilled its purpose well.
+Finally, I think it fulfilled its purpose well.